pequenobonsai/url_shortner/PROJECT.md

 - Using hash of the url + random bytes for the short url
     - So there would be less chance of collisions and still support multiple short urls for the same URL instead of using just the hash

-- Have a KGS (key generation "service") which could keep a few (e.g. 300) valid (ensured of no collisions) short ids in memory
-    - And then we could "consume it" and periodically (e.g. 15s) regenerate it
-    - Or refill it if it went less than some threshold
-    - Downside is that it is a single point of failure

 - Instead of ecto's uuid we could have used [uuid v6](https://github.com/bitwalker/uniq) or [ecto ulid](https://github.com/TheRealReal/ecto-ulid), to mitigate fragmentation (since ecto uuid is v4 which are not sortable by default)

 And even more, if I had the time, would love to explore some